qinzhang0824/protein-biomarkers-for-bile-duct-cancer/README.md

 "mr_result_exposure.cis-PlasmaProtein_ieu4915_steiger_direction.xls" : The results of the Steiger test for the Validation cohort 1(ieu-b-4915)

+### final results/Validation cohort 2

+"mr_result_exposure.cis-pQTLs_protein_outcome.g3859.bile.duct.cancer_addOR.xls" : The results of the MR analysis for the Validation cohort 1(GCST90043859)

+"mr_result_exposure.cis-PlasmaProtein_g3859_steiger_direction.xls" : The results of the Steiger test for the Validation cohort 1(GCST90043859)

 1. The "Data" folder contains the original or preliminary input data used in the MR analysis process.
 2. The "Analysis_data" folder contains some intermediate files or result files generated during the MR analysis process.
 3. For SMR and HEIDI analysis, refer to https://yanglab.westlake.edu.cn/software/smr/#SMR&HEIDIanalysis.